S1lence-z/cook-book/README.md

 - **customtkinter**: A library to create modern and customizable GUIs based on Tkinter.
 - **MySQL Connector/Python (mysql-connector-python)**: A library to connect your application to a MySQL database.

+### Install MySQL on Your PC
+1. **Download MySQL Community Server**:

+    - Visit the MySQL official website and navigate to the downloads section for the MySQL Community Server.
+    - Choose the version that is compatible with your operating system and download it.

+2. **Install MySQL**:

+    - Execute the downloaded installer.
+    - Follow the prompts in the installation wizard.
+Choose a setup type like "Full", "Custom", or "Server Only".
+"Full" or "Server Only" is recommended for most users.
+    - During the installation, set up the root password and create user accounts if necessary.
+    - Configure the MySQL Server, such as setting the port (default is 3306) and deciding whether it should run as a Windows service.

+3. **Verify MySQL Installation**:

+    - Open a command prompt or terminal.
+    - Type mysql -u root -p and press Enter.
+    - Enter the root password when prompted.
+If you access the MySQL shell successfully, the installation is confirmed.

 ### Download necessary libraries
 To install these libraries, use the following commands: